gil2rok/drghmc/README.md

 ## Installation :wrench:

-Inside your favorite virtual environment, run the following commands:
+To rerun experiments from the paper, run the following commands in your favorite virtual environment:

 ```bash
 # clone project